Fimbristylis dictyocolea

 Fimbristylis dictyocolea is a sedge of the family Cyperaceae that is native to Australia.

 The rhizomatous perennial grass-like or herb sedge typically grows to a height of 0.5 to 0.8 m and has a tufted habit.
-It blooms between February to June and produces green-brown flowers.
+It blooms between February and June and produces green-brown flowers.

 In Western Australia it is found in and around swamps, creeks and pools of water in the Kimberley region.